• Link to Facebook

 City News, City Press Releases

-You can register by going to the V.O.
-Dobbins Sr. Complex (301 Louis Street) or by going to the following website at https://bit.ly/3EOOqFg.
-You can also click on the CivicRec link in the Connect Kingsport app or go to www.kingsporttn.gov and click on the “CivicRec” link, then search for “sourdough” in the search bar.
+For information or to register, please visit https://bit.ly/44nooRS.
+You can also register by clicking on the CivicRec link in the Connect Kingsport app or by going to www.kingsporttn.gov and clicking on the “CivicRec” link, then searching for “camp” in the search bar.

-For information about other programs, activities and classes offered by the Kingsport Parks and Recreation Department, please visit www.kingsportparksandrecreation.org.
+For more information about other events, activities and programs offered by Kingsport Parks and Recreation, please visit www.kingsportparksandrecreation.org.

 City News, City Press Releases